We need bold climate action that creates clean jobs, supports renewable energy, invests in environmental justice, and promotes climate resilience.

 Legislation AYA Supports

-In 2021, Senator Markey (D-MA) and Rep. Alexandria Ocasio-Cortez (D-NY14) introduced this legislation to establish a Civilian Climate Corps program to employ a diverse and equitable group of 1.5 million Americans over 5 years in federally-funded projects that help communities respond to climate change and transition to a clean economy.
+Introduced by Rep. Ocasio-Cortez (D-NY-14) and Sen. Markey (D-MA), this bill would establish a Civilian Climate Corps (CCC) program, administered by the Corporation for National and Community Service within AmeriCorps.
+Over 5 years, a diverse and equitable group of 1.5 million Americans will complete federally-funded projects that help communities respond to climate change and transition to a clean economy.
+Many of the created jobs would be specifically targeted at young people.

-Introduced in 2022 by Congresswoman Cori Bush (MO-01), Senator Bernie Sanders (I-VT), and Congressman Jason Crow (CO-06), the Energy Security and Independence Act would invoke the Defense Production Act (DPA) to ramp up renewable energy production and speed up the transition to zero-emission energy.
-The bill comes in response to the global energy crisis following Russia's invasion of Ukraine.
+Introduced by Rep. Bush (D-MO-01), Sen. Sanders (I-VT), and Rep. Crow (D-CO-06), the Energy Security and Independence Act would invoke the Defense Production Act (DPA) to ramp up renewable energy production and speed up the transition to zero-emission energy.
 If enacted, the legislation would help the US achieve energy independence and security by reducing our dependence on fossil fuels.